waku-org/specs/standards/core/mix.md

 The serialized [Waku Message](https://rfc.vac.dev/waku/standards/core/14/message) MUST be the payload in the [sphinx packet](https://rfc.vac.dev/vac/raw/mix#4-sphinx-packet-format).

-In order to provide anonymity of the sender node from the `service-node`,  `Single Use reply blocks` or `anonymous replies` as specified in the original [sphinx](#references) paper SHALL be used.
+To allow acknowledgments from the `service-node` while preserving sender anonymity, `Single Use Reply Blocks` or `anonymous replies` as specified in the original [sphinx](#references) paper SHALL be used.

 A node that sends messages using `mix` MAY use two redundant (paths)[https://rfc.vac.dev/vac/raw/mix#24-node-discovery] to have better reliability of the message being delivered.
 It is up to the higher-layer mixed protocol to deduplicate redundant messages received in this way.